Pregnancy Cover & Health Insurance

 Newborn medical treatment

-Most funds will cover the costs of potential medical bills your baby may incur while still in hospital in the event they need immediate care.
-A waiting period for this applies and depending on your fund, you may need to pay extra for this level of insurance.
+Most hospital policies will cover the costs of potential medical bills your baby may incur while still in hospital in the event they need immediate care.
+A waiting period for this applies and depending on your fund and level of cover, you may need to pay extra for this level of insurance.
 It’s worth considering switching to family cover before the birth of your baby to ensure he or she is protected.

 To cut down your costs, you can ask your chosen health fund to recommend an obstetrician who uses the fund’s gap scheme and has an agreement with your insurer.
 You can also utilise shared care with a GP who bulk bills and ask your obstetrician to provide a detail of the costs before engaging their services.
 You can also consider being a private patient in a public hospital.